-Search continues to maintain and evaluate its REE properties in the Port Hope Simpson REE District, which includes the Fox Harbour volcanic belt and the Company's flagship property, the Foxtrot Project.
-The Company has engaged SNC-Lavalin to provide Search with a scoping engineering cost study to consider whether the recent metallurgical breakthrough will significantly reduce the capital and operating costs for a future processing facility.
+Search continues to maintain and evaluate its REE properties in the Port Hope Simpson REE District, which include the Deepwater Fox Prospect and the Company's flagship property, the Foxtrot Project.
+SNC-Lavalin recently provided Search with a scoping engineering cost study that considered whether the recent metallurgical breakthrough will significantly reduce the capital and operating costs for a future processing facility.
+The study will be used by Search in the preparation of an updated and revised Preliminary Economic Assessment for Search's Foxtrot Deposit.
 The Company plans on designing and building a larger-scale pilot demonstration plant to test the Foxtrot Project mineralization.